Uptown Hudson Tubes: Route

-The Uptown Hudson Tubes travel roughly east–west beneath the Hudson River, connecting Manhattan in the east and Jersey City in the west.
+The Uptown Hudson Tubes travel roughly east–west beneath the Hudson River, connecting Manhattan in the east and Hoboken and Jersey City in the west.

 On the Manhattan side, the tunnels initially run eastward under Morton Street.
 At Greenwich Street, the tubes curve sharply north for two blocks, then turn sharply east below Christopher Street.
 The curve, which follows the streets above it, was made to avoid demolishing basements during construction.

 The tubes do not enter Upper Manhattan; their name reflects their location north of the Downtown Hudson Tubes that connect Jersey City and the World Trade Center.
 As well, they were built when today's Midtown Manhattan was considered "uptown" and the true northernmost reaches of the island were not as densely developed.
 The name "Uptown Hudson Tubes" also applies to the section of the subway under Christopher Street and Sixth Avenue in Manhattan.